FlapShatner/notes-typescript/README.md

 ## Notes App

-This is a super basic TypeScript project I'm building for fun and practice.
+This is a super basic TypeScript project.

+A user can sign into their account using their Google account, or by clicking a link in an email.

-Create new notes on the "Create" page and view them on the Main page.
+Create new notes on the "Create" page using a fully featured WYSIWYG editor, and then view them on the Main page.
-Tags can be added to the notes to use as filters, or there's a search function to find specific notes by title.
+Notes can be filtered by tags which can be added, and the notes are searchable by title.
+Notes can be edited and deleted.

 Data is all stored on a postgresql database so it can be persisted indefinitely.